-Residence Life Council.
-Each residence hall selects a Residence Life Council as its governing body.
-The RLC plans and publicizes residence hall activities and fundraising projects.
+Residence Hall Council.
+Each residence hall community group selects a representative for Residence Life Council as its governing body.
+The RLC serves as a forum for resident ideas and concerns, as well as plans and publicizes residence hall activities and fundraising projects.
+One member of the RLC also serves as a non-voting member of the Student Government Association Student Council.